 Logging and Monitoring

 Review auditing levels for applications, APIs and underlying components and ensure that necessary error types are logged with sufficient detail in case of an event.
 For instance, input validation failures, access control failures and related events should be logged with user context information.
-By logging everything, an organisation runs the risk of high-volume logs that pose analysis as well as storage challenge.
+By logging everything, an organisation runs the risk of high-volume logs that pose analysis and storage challenge.
 Therefore, the right balance should be defined and reviewed for audit trail and incident response plans.

 Have a data breach response plan HANDY!

 Be prepared.
-It might sound like the worst recommendation in this article; however, it is important that an incident response plan covering data breach response is in place.
+It might sound like the worst recommendation in this article; however, an incident response plan covering data breach response must be in place.
 This can help you limit the damage in the event of a breach by helping you decide on the next course of actions.

 Successful e-Commerce is a win-win for all parties, i.e., businesses and consumers.
-Covid-19 has forced businesses to adopt new approaches, especially mobile growth for e-Commerce businesses and forcing brick and mortar stores to adopt online business models.
+Covid-19 has forced businesses to adopt new approaches, especially mobile growth for e-Commerce businesses, forcing brick and mortar stores to adopt online business models.
 Just like the changing patterns of consumers, cybersecurity strategy requires improvements for e-Commerce businesses.

 Cybersecurity is an ongoing process.
 The recommendations listed throughout this article are not a silver bullet approach to cybersecurity to make your business impenetrable.
 A risk focussed prioritised approach may be necessary based on the cyber security maturity of your organisation.
 This would help to identify vulnerabilities and prioritising the mitigation measures against security issues.
 Retail Businesses need to focus on cybersecurity as a holistic solution to protect people, process and technology in addition to consumer information.
-If a corporate environment is compromised, theft of IP or consumer information may still impact the business in the short to medium term.
+If a corporate environment is compromised, IP or consumer information theft may still impact the business in the short to medium term.
 Aligning cybersecurity to act as an enabler for business growth is less costly in the long term.